Justice Dept: Sessions spoke with Russian ambassador in 2016

 "He was asked during the hearing about communications between Russia and the Trump campaign — not about meetings he took as a senator and a member of the Armed Services Committee," she said in a statement.

-Franken, in a statement Wednesday night, said he was troubled that the new attorney general's response to his question was "at best, misleading."
+Franken said in a statement he was troubled that the new attorney general's response to his question was "at best, misleading."
 He said he planned to press Sessions on his contact with Russia.

 "It's clearer than ever now that the attorney general cannot, in good faith, oversee an investigation at the Department of Justice and the FBI of the Trump-Russia connection, and he must recuse himself immediately," Franken said.